Fabio Grosso: Sassuolo

 On 3 June 2024, Grosso was appointed as the manager of Serie B team Sassuolo.

 On 12 April 2025, he obtained promotion to Serie A for Sassuolo, with five days to spare.

+Fiorentina

+On 8 June 2026, he was appointed as head coach of Serie A club Fiorentina, signing a two-year contract.

+Following three losses in a row at the start of the season, Grosso was dismissed as first-team head coach by Fiorentina on 7 September 2026.

 Style of play

-A former attacking left back, Grosso was a physical, quick, and energetic player, who was sound both defensively and offensively, due to his work-rate, attacking prowess, technique, and stamina, which enabled him to excel as an offensive–minded left-back.
-A versatile footballer, regarded as one of the top Italian full-backs of his generation, he was also adept with accurate crossing ability, which even allowed him to be deployed as a winger or as an attacking wing-back on either flank throughout his career, despite being naturally left-footed.
+A former attacking left back, Grosso was a physical, quick, and energetic player, who was sound both defensively and offensively due to his work-rate, attacking prowess, technique, and stamina.
+He excelled as an offensive–minded left-back.
+A versatile footballer, regarded as one of the top Italian full-backs of his generation, he was also possessed accurate crossing ability, which allowed him to be deployed as a winger or as an attacking wing-back on either flank throughout his career, despite being naturally left-footed.
 Unusually for a defender, he was also a free kick, penalty and corner kick specialist, responsibilities usually held by a striker or midfielder.

 Personal life

 Grosso is married to Jessica Repetto.
+They have two sons, born in 2006 and 2009.
+His eldest son Filippo currently plays for Frosinone in Serie B. Grosso's father-in-law is the former footballer Giorgio Repetto.